 In addition to housing the soul tablets of deceased Chinese labourers, Kwong Fook Tsz later began providing refuge and medical services for the sick, homeless and elderly.
-As a result, it gradually became a dark and filthy place that was regarded as a "Chinese hospital"6 where the dead and dying, as well as sealed coffins were accommodated.
+As a result, it gradually became a dark and filthy place that was regarded as a "Chinese hospital" where the dead and dying as well as sealed coffins were accommodated.
 The situation revealed the inhumane living conditions of poor and sick Chinese and the lack of affordable medical services for local residents in the early decades.
-It later caught the attention of the Government in 1866 when 21 coffins containing bodies were discovered inside the temple, many of which had been stored there for as long as five years, making it a source of hygiene problems in the area.
-The Government finally recognised the need to build a Chinese hospital to help improve these conditions when the problem came to attention again in the so-called "I Tsz Scandal" that happened in 18698, which led to the establishment of the Tung Wah Hospital in 1870.
-Kwong Fook Tsz was then placed under the management of the Tung Wah Hospital after the latter's opening in 1872 and continues to be administered by the Hospital today.9
+It later attracted the great attention of the Government in 1866 when 21 coffins containing bodies were discovered inside the temple, many of which had been stored there for as long as five years, making it a source of hygiene problems in the area.6 The Government finally recognised the need to build a Chinese hospital to help improve these conditions when the problem came to attention again in the so-called "I Tsz Scandal" in 1869, which acted as a direct catalyst for the establishment of the Tung Wah Hospital (later renamed the Tung Wah Group of Hospitals) in 1870.
+Kwong Fook Tsz was placed under the management of the Tung Wah Hospital after it opened in 1872 and continues to be administered by the Hospital today.